ntaylor0000/google-business-intelligence-professional-certificate/README.md

 Learners who complete the three courses in this certificate program will have the skills needed to apply for business intelligence jobs.
 This certificate program assumes prior knowledge of foundational analytical principles, skills, and tools covered in the Google Data Analytics Certificate.

 By the end of this course, you will:
--Make key distinctions between business intelligence (BI) and data analysis -Explore how data is used in business processes and decision-making -Describe ways that BI professionals impact their organizations -Identify the uses and benefits of BI tools, including data models, pipelines, data visualizations, and dashboards -Acquire, manipulate, and integrate data using key BI concepts -Select and define metrics that are relevant to project goals and stakeholder questions -Develop and execute a BI project by working with stakeholders to determine project requirements, execute tasks, and deliver insights that guide decision-making
+- Make key distinctions between business intelligence (BI) and data analysis
+- Explore how data is used in business processes and decision-making
+- Describe ways that BI professionals impact their organizations
+- Identify the uses and benefits of BI tools, including data models, pipelines, data visualizations, and dashboards
+- Acquire, manipulate, and integrate data using key BI concepts
+- Select and define metrics that are relevant to project goals and stakeholder questions
+- Develop and execute a BI project by working with stakeholders to determine project requirements, execute tasks, and deliver insights that guide decision-making

 </h6>